sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/bridge/bridge_method.md

 ## Parameters

 - `settings`: *(Required)* An object containing the following fields:
   - `account`: The user’s address.
   - `destinationChain`: The ID of the destination chain.
   - `token`: The symbol of the token to be transferred (e.g., `USDC`, `ETH`).
   - `amount`: The amount of the token to be transferred in the smallest denomination (e.g., for USDC with 6 decimals, 1 USDC = 1,000,000).
+  - `recipient?`: *(Optional)* The address of the recipient of any leftover tokens.
   - `sourceChains?`: *(Optional)* An array of source chain IDs to be considered for the bridge.
 If omitted, Sprinter will use all available chains for the solution.
 To limit the solution to a specific chain, provide an array containing only that chain's ID.
+  - `threshold?`: *(Optional)* The minimum amount of tokens required to trigger the bridging solution.
+If not met, the bridge solution will not proceed.

 - `fetchOptions?`: *(Optional)* An object containing `baseUrl` to override the default API endpoint for this request.